sculptures • permaculture • primitive technology • kayaking • links • index • about

 • check your drybags for holes & make sure the closures function properly

-• if you're new to self-support, do a fit check - i.e., make sure everything fits in your bags & in to your boat
+• if you're new to self-support, do a fit check - i.e., make sure everything fits in your bags & into your boat

 • inspect helmet straps, buckles & liner